Weighting with form factors#

 time(2001,)

-Visualize the neutron weighted structure factor
+Visualize the neutron weighted structure factor#

 We visualize the effect of the weighting by studying slices of \(S(\boldsymbol{q}, \omega)\) in \(\boldsymbol{q}\)-space.
+Note that we use to to_dataframe method of the Sample objects to obtain a pandas DataFrame, which provides some useful functionality, e.g., for data smoothing as shown below.

 [8]:

-fig, axes = plt.subplots(figsize=(8, 8), ncols=2, nrows=4, dpi=140, sharex=True)
+fig, axes = plt.subplots(figsize=(7, 5.4), ncols=2, nrows=4, dpi=140, sharex=True)

-qids = [40, 60]
+qids = [48, 60]

 for qid in qids: